goodfornothing/goodfornothing/README.md

     acts_as_commentable

-	# ...or call it something else
+...or call it something else for all class instances in `app/models/model.rb`

 	acts_as_commentable :label => "Ideas", :title => "Tell us yer ideas!"

+...or do this at the instance level in `app/controllers/model_controller.rb`

+    model.commentable_title = "Tell us yer ideas!"
+	model.commentable_label = "Ideas"

 `config/routes.rb`